Cell Systems & Anatomy Academics

-The Biotechnology track focuses on bench research.
+The Mechanisms of Health and Disease track focuses on bench research.
 Cutting-edge, state-of-the-art technology is available including next-gen sequencing and super resolution microscopy.
-See a sample plan of study for the biotechnology track.
+See a sample plan of study for the Mechanisms of Health and Disease track.

 For each track, 30 semester credit hours are required for graduation.
 Typically, students select a mentor in the fall semester of the first year and prepare a thesis proposal in consultation with their mentor by spring of the first year.
 Students present their proposal to their supervising committees and to the MS-Committee on Graduate Studies (MS-COGS) during the fall semester of the second year and defend their thesis by spring of the second year.